 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-02, Leases ("ASU 2016-02"), which requires lessees to recognize leases on-balance sheet and disclose key information about leasing arrangements.
 The objective of ASU 2016-02 is to address the concerns to increase the transparency around lease obligations.
 To address these concerns, previously unrecorded off-balance sheet obligations will now be brought more prominently to light by presenting lease liabilities on the face of the balance sheet.
-Accompanied by enhanced gualitative and guantitative disclosures in the notes to the financial statements, financial statement users will be able to more accurately compare information from one company to another.
-The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases.
+Accompanied by enhanced qualitative and quantitative disclosures in the notes to the financial statements, financial statement users will be able to more accurately compare information from one company to another.
+The new standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and lease liability on the balance sheet for all leases with a term of longer than 12 months.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.